lastefoto-ee/lastefoto-ee.github.io/content/en/home/people.md

 widget: people
 headless: true  # This file represents a page section.
 weight: 16
-title: "Testimonials"
+title: "Reviews"
-subtitle: "translated from Estonian"
+subtitle: "from satisfied customers"
 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.